 Envy suffocates you and slowly poisons your soul.
 Anger and hatred are occasionally justified – some things should not be tolerated and require our outrage to prompt decisive action.
 We should hate Nazis, and we should get angry when they march in public and express their ugliness; we then need to send them scurrying back to the dark crevasses they crawled out of.

-Our Sages actually allow a very narrow form of jealousy towards someone who is highly accomplished.
+Our Sages allow a very narrow form of jealousy towards someone highly accomplished.
 But even then, our Sages only permit a positive and productive form of action-oriented jealousy, where you use it as fuel to motivate you to raise your game and match their efforts.
-Are those good qualities replicable?
-Practice them, and you too can have those qualities.
-The unspoken corollary here is that our Sages take it as a given that you cannot, without putting in the same effort that someone else did, expect to be worthy of an equal opportunity to participate in the accomplishment.
+Are those excellent qualities replicable?
+Practice them, and you, too, can have those qualities.
+The unspoken premise here is that our Sages take it as a given that you cannot expect to be worthy of an equal opportunity to participate in the accomplishment without putting in the same effort that someone else did.
 This conception does not allow for armchair envy and everyday jealousy; you cannot expect to achieve your targets without paying your dues and putting in the work.

-But unless we’re invoking envy to do better, it isn’t just a dangerous sin; it’s a stupid sin as well because it’s one of the only ones you could never possibly have any fun at.
-It’s a serious hidden drawback to the way we live today, with unlimited information at our fingertips, stoking feelings of inadequacy and jealousy by comparing what we have with the thin slice we see of other people’s lives.
-All pain, no gain, and yet we wonder what the harm is.
+But unless we’re invoking envy to do better, it isn’t just a dangerous sin; it’s a stupid sin as well because it’s one of the only ones you could never possibly enjoy.
+It’s a severe hidden drawback to how we live today, with unlimited information at our fingertips, stoking feelings of inadequacy and jealousy by comparing what we have with the thin slice we see of other people’s lives.
+All pain, no gain, and yet we wonder what the harm is!

-You pass the test, but compare yourself to the best student in class, without knowing that they haven’t met their friends for six months.
-You work long and difficult hours and compare yourself to the guy in shul who just made an easy fortune, without knowing that his firm is being investigated and he is in serious jeopardy.
-You marry a complete human with flaws but compare them to people on social media in the top 1% of looks, smarts, or wealth without seeing their multitudes of flaws.
-You buy a house and discover issues but compare it to the nicest house on the block without knowing that the gorgeous-looking house has major deferred structural issues and actually needs a full gut renovation.
+You pass the test but compare yourself to the best student in class, without knowing they haven’t met their friends for six months.
+You work long and difficult hours and compare yourself to the guy in the neighborhood who just made a fortune without knowing that his firm is under investigation and he is in serious jeopardy.
+You marry a complete human with flaws but compare them to people on social media in the top 1% of looks, smarts, or wealth without seeing their multiple flaws.
+You buy a house and discover issues but compare it to the nicest house on the block without knowing that the foundation is weak and needs to be torn down.
 Does any of this sound uncomfortably familiar?

 So sure, maybe we know that envy is terrible, but you can’t just change the way you feel, so what can we do, practically speaking?